rro-toulouse/jakeur.github.io/iOS-Privacy-Policy-EN.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+For a better experience, when using our Service, I anonymously collect information on the number of games launched as well as their configurations.

 **Log Data**